Cooltk63/TK/README.md

 I’m writing to raise a personal concern regarding [Team Member's Name].

-During recent conversations, [he/she/they] have spoken to me in an arrogant tone and have responded in a disrespectful manner.
-I find this behavior unacceptable and unprofessional.
-I expect basic respect in all work-related interactions, regardless of the discussion topic.
+Recently, [he/she/they] have spoken to me in an arrogant and disrespectful tone during our interactions.
+I find this behavior unprofessional and personally unacceptable.
+I expect mutual respect in all work-related communication.

-Additionally, I’ve come to know that performance ratings, which are meant to be confidential, have been leaked.
-I believe this is a serious issue and raises questions about how such sensitive information became available to team members.
+Additionally, I was surprised to learn that [Team Member's Name] is aware of the performance rating I gave during the appraisal process — specifically, that I lowered it by 0.10.
+This information was confidential, and I’m concerned about how it was leaked.
+This raises serious questions about the handling of sensitive data.

-If this behavior continues or is not addressed, I will have no choice but to escalate the matter to HR, as it is directly affecting me and my ability to work comfortably and respectfully.
+If this behavior and breach of confidentiality are not addressed, I will have no choice but to escalate the matter to HR, as it is directly affecting me and my working environment.

-I request your support in resolving this at the earliest.
+I would appreciate your support in resolving this issue promptly.

 Best regards,
 [Your Full Name]